tawaship/Creap/README.md

 There are many unimplemented processes for most classes, especially the MovieClip class.<br />
 Therefore it may not work with complicated createjs content.

+Since compression of shapes is not supported, please disable "Shape Compact" from publish settings.

 ## Required libraries
 - [pixi.js](http://www.pixijs.com/) v4.4.3 | 4.5.1
 - [howler.js](https://howlerjs.com/) v2.0.1